Griff209/js_eulers/README.md

 # 1_multiples.js

 Task:
-Find the sum of all the multiples of 3 or 5 below 1000.
+Find the sum of all multiples of 3 or 5, below 1000.

 Solution:
 The mostly-imperative style program arrives at a solution by breaking the task into the following pieces: